zquestz/omniauth-google-oauth2/README.md

 ## Tips on the scope parameter

 * You don't need the https://www.googleapis.com/auth/ prefix.
-* You provide several a , separated list, without spaces.
+* You provide a comma separated list, without spaces.
 * You need to give userinfo.email to get the email.

 ## License